iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 From here on, we assume you have the CLI installed and your environment configured properly.
 We also assume you either set or will replace the following environment variables:

-* `AGAVE_USERNAME`: The username you use to login to Cyverse/Cyverse
+* `CYVERSE_USERNAME`: The username you use to login to Cyverse/Cyverse
-* `AGAVE_PASSWORD`: The password you use to login to Cyverse/Cyverse
+* `CYVERSE_PASSWORD`: The password you use to login to Cyverse/Cyverse

 Authentication
 --------------